LeonardoZ/Select-HTML/readme.md

 + html: the html content;
 + class: all classes inside an element;
 + id: element id;
-+ attrs or attributes; all attributes found in the element;
++ attrs or attributes: all attributes found in the element;
++ the * operator: all options above;

 At least one is necessary, and more than one must be separated with a comma.